pyenv/pyenv/README.md

   binstubs](http://yehudakatz.com/2011/05/30/gem-versioning-and-bundler-doing-it-right/)
   you'll never again need to `cd` in a cron job or Chef recipe to ensure you've selected the right runtime.
-The Ruby version dependency information lives in one place—your app—so upgrades and rollbacks are atomic, even when you switch versions.
+The Ruby version dependency lives in one place—your app—so upgrades and rollbacks are atomic, even when you switch versions.

 **One thing well.** rbenv is concerned solely with switching Ruby versions.
 It's simple and predictable.
 A rich plugin ecosystem lets